fr33bits/SpaceSync/README.md

 ### Prerequisites

-- You must have [Node](https://nodejs.org/en) installed, **preferably v23.6 or later** (in order to be able to run TypeScript code natively without having to use the `--experimental-strip-types` option)
+- You must have [Node.js](https://nodejs.org/en) installed, **preferably v23.6 or later** as it has native (though experimental) support for TypeScript.
+  - `npm` scripts (including `start`) are run with the `--experimental-strip-types` option irrespective of the Node.js version for compatibility with older versions.
+  - If you keep experiencing issues, please update to Node.js v23.6 or later.
 - You must have [MySQL Community Server](https://dev.mysql.com/downloads/) installed.
 - The MySQL database must be set up with the root account (username `root`) and your chosen password (which you'll need in later steps).
   - In case this is needed for troubleshooting purposes, the default port for MySQL installations is 3306.